-As part of this project, we have developed a novel design with our partners for an LNG tanker that can double as an ice-breaker, with the first vessel set for delivery in 2016.
+As part of this project, we have developed a novel design with our partners for an LNG tanker that can double as an ice-breaker, with the first vessel, the Christophe de Margerie, delivered in 2017.
 The key challenge is to ensure safe, regular LNG exports, even from regions that remain ice-bound nine months out of the year.
 The result of cutting-edge technology, these icetankers each have a capacity of 170,000 cubic meters and will run autonomously all year long.
 It is fitting that this world first in the field of LNG transportation would come on a project packed with challenges.

 A global, diversified and balanced portfolio